 A three point 360º virtual reality tour of the stockade cemetery:

 By Bob Henderson

-This authors GGF, 2nd Lt.
+This authors GGGF, 2nd Lt.
 Walter Scott Bearden and twin brother 3rd Lt.
 Edwin Ryall Bearden 41st Tennessee Infantry, were sent here after their capture at Fort Donelson, TN.
 They were exchanged in 1862 and resumed duty at Vicksburg.